timescale/docs/promscale/quick-start.md

 with Docker containers.
 This quick start guide demonstrates how to use Compose to set up and run Promscale as a single data store for your metrics and traces with full Prometheus and OpenTelemetry support.
-It also includes some additional pre-configured tooling for you to get familiar with additional Promscale functionality, such as performance monitoring and visualization tools.
+It also includes some additional pre-configured tooling for you to get familiar with additional Promscale features, such as performance monitoring and visualization tools.

 To learn more about how Promscale can improve your observability environment, see